-Social Security Disability benefits were set up to provide income to those who can longer work because of a medical condition.
-Unfortunately, Ellenwood applications are routinely denied even if the applicant truly qualifies.
-It often takes the experience of a Social Security Disability (SSD) lawyer in Ellenwood to get the benefits you need and deserve.
+Social security disability (SSD) benefits provide income to those who can longer work due to a medical condition.
+Unfortunately, applications routinely get denied even if the applicant qualifies.
+As a result, it often takes the experience of a social security disability lawyer in Ellenwood to get the benefits you need.

 John Foy & Associates has been helping SSD applicants get approved for benefits for over 20 years.
-We understand how complex the system can be—and how frustrating a denial is for you and your family.
-We can help with your initial consultation or assist with the appeal process.
-Schedule a FREE consultation with us today to discuss your unique situation and what we can do for you.
-Call (404) 400-4000 for your FREE consultation.
+We understand how complex the system can be and how frustrating a denial is for you and your family.
+Call for your FREE consultation.

-- Have obtained a certain number of work credits within the last 10 years (while paying Social Security taxes)
+- You obtained a certain number of work credits within the last 10 years while paying Social Security taxes.

-- Have a medical condition that prevents you from doing any type of work for a year or longer (or that will result in death)
+- You have a medical condition that prevents you from doing any work for a year or longer or that will result in death.

-- You obtain work credits based on a certain amount of wages you’ve earned.
+- You obtain work credits based on a certain amount of wages you’ve made.

 - You can earn up to four work credits per year.

-Most people need to have 40 work credits with 20 of those credits earned in the last 10 years (ending with the year you became disabled).
+Most people need 40 work credits, with 20 of those credits earned in the last 10 years ending with the year you became disabled.
 For most people, this means they will not need to have worked much in the past 10 years to qualify.

-If you were disabled before age 61, you will typically qualify with fewer credits the younger you are.
+If you were disabled before age 61, you would typically qualify with fewer credits the younger you are.
 For example, those disabled between the ages of 31 and 42 will only need 20 years and five years of work to qualify.
-To learn more about specific work credit requirements, see the SSA’s How You Earn Credits document.

-You must have a total disability to qualify for Social Security Disability benefits.
+You must have a total disability to qualify for SSD benefits.
 This means:

 - You can’t do work that you were doing before your disability.